Hamilton has 'every reason' to return

 Hamilton and Wolff did not attend, in protest at the events of Abu Dhabi.

-Mercedes driver Valtteri Bottas was due to attend but the FIA said he had been with his new Alfa Romeo team at their base in Switzerland and his flight had been delayed.
+Mercedes driver Valtteri Bottas missed the news conference - the FIA said he had been with his new Alfa Romeo team at their base in Switzerland and his flight had been delayed - but did make it to Paris in time for the prize giving and dinner.

 Mercedes' constructors' championship trophy - which they have won for a record eighth consecutive season - was collected by chief technical officer James Allison.